 For tips on nonsurgical neuter in context and best practice, see the following video:

 Animal Grantmakers 2014 Conference – Ruth Steinberger Spay/Neuter Presentation from Parsemus Foundation on Vimeo.

-Published papers since 1977: Publications 1977-2010 are available on PubMed (often abstracts only) and listed/linked in this downloadable bibliography.
-The most recent papers (2011 Jana cats, done using older formulation; 2014 Leoci dogs) were supported by Parsemus Foundation and are available open access, full text, free online.
+Published papers since 1977: Publications 1977-Present are available on PubMed (often abstracts only) and listed/linked in this downloadable bibliography.
+Recent papers (2011 Jana cats, done using older formulation; 2014 Leoci dogs) were supported by Parsemus Foundation and are available open access, full text, free online.
 Also available is an unpublished paper on the use of calcium chloride in adult male goats.

 The scientific advisory committee of the Alliance for Contraception in Cats & Dogs has produced an extensive independent review of the data through November 2014.
 This organization considers the use of calcium chloride sterilant as “experimental”.

 Parsemus Foundation is also interested in furthering research on epididymal injection of calcium chloride (vs. testicular injection) for hormone-preserving sterilization — useful for health reasons in large dogs, and also as a nonsurgical alternative to vasectomy in both humans and animals.
 Testicular injection of calcium chloride is for nonsurgical neuter (eliminating or greatly reducing hormones).
 But — injected into the epididymis instead of testes, could calcium chloride sterilize while preserving testosterone production, providing an ultra-low-cost nonsurgical alternative to invasive surgical vasectomy?